We support schools to maximise their ICT potential

 Read our testimonials below.

-Brett Laniosh is an education practitioner, founder of Catshill Learning Partnerships and NAACE Fellow with over 30 years of experience working in schools as a leader, a local authority advisor, key note speaker and a private sector consultant.
-He is keen to promote creative learning in schools and offers friendly, independent advice and training on a range of E-Safety, Computing and ICT themes.
-CEOP trained with NAACE ICT Mark and 360 E-Safe assessor status.
-He set up Catshill Learning Partnerships an award winning support service service for schools in 2011.
+Brett Laniosh is an education practitioner, founder of Catshill Learning Partnerships and NAACE Fellow with over 30 years of experience working in schools as a leader, a local authority advisor, keynote speaker and a private sector consultant.
+He is keen to promote creative learning in schools and offers friendly, independent advice and training on a range of Online Safety, Computing and ICT themes.
+CEOP trained with NAACE ICT Mark assessor status.
+He set up Catshill Learning Partnerships an award-winning support service for schools in 2011.

 Lynne Laniosh is a former teacher and academic coach who has also worked as a training provider for a national charity.